Working in Market - New Zealand

 - New Zealand enjoys a friendly rivalry with Australia and the similar laid-back nature of which Kiwis matches that of Australians.
 Don’t be scared to play off the rivalry and have a laugh.

-- To combat any over-familiarity Kiwis have with Australia, it’s always recommended to highlight new and unique experiences.
+- To combat any over-familiarity Kiwis, have with Australia, it’s always recommended to highlight new and unique experiences.

 - For more information on sales calls, key market centres to visit and general planning of a visit to market, please see Tourism Australia’s Tourism Export Toolkit.